 Following their marriage, Delmar and Maxine had two children between 1930 and 1933.
 What is presently known about their lives and families is discussed below.

-Delmar and Maxine’s first child was Deldalyn Florence “Del” Kernan (1930-), who was born in 1930 in Portland, Multnomah County, Oregon.
-On the 18 February 1950, she married Robert Lee “Bob” Kreisman (1931-) in Puyallup, Pierce County, Washington.
-Robert was born in 1931, the son of Peter Paul Kreisman (1910-1985) and Martha Mary Bittick (1912-1989), in Kansas City, Wyandotte County, Kansas.
+Delmar and Maxine’s first child was Deldalyn Florence “Del” Kernan (1930-2015), who was born on the 02 December 1930 in Portland, Multnomah County, Oregon.
+On the 18 February 1950, she married Robert Lee “Bob” Kreisman (1931-2015) in Puyallup, Pierce County, Washington.
+Robert was born on 21 May 1931, the son of Peter Paul Kreisman (1910-1985) and Martha Mary Bittick (1912-1989), in Kansas City, Wyandotte County, Kansas.
 Following their marriage, Deldalyn and Robert had seven children, which were named Kathy, Sandra, Robert, Karen, Laurie, Daniel, and Susan.
 In 1959, Robert’s work led them to move to Springfield, Clark County, Ohio.
-In 1983, they moved to Scottsdale, Maricopa County, Arizona; and in 1993, they moved to Chandler, Maricopa County, Arizona, where they currently reside.
+In 1983, they moved to Arizona, living in Scottsdale and Chandler, which are in Maricopa County, Arizona.
+Both Deldalyn and Robert passed away in 2015, Robert on the 23 June 2015 and Deldalyn a month later on the 23 July 2015 in Maricopa County, Arizona.
+They were buried at Hansen Desert Hills Memorial Park and Mortuary in Scottsdale, Maricopa County, Arizona.

 Early Married Life in Oregon